shivashant25/Sentinel-with-XDR/labguide/part-01/lab06.md

 ## Lab 06 - Ingest Logs from Microsoft Entra ID

 ## Lab scenario
-Set up log ingestion from Microsoft Entra ID (Azure Active Directory) into a SIEM (Security Information and Event Management) solution for security monitoring and analysis.
+Microsoft Entra ID is an integrated cloud identity and access solution.
+In this lab, you will enable the ingestion of logs from Microsoft Entra ID into Security Information and Event Management (SIEM) solution to enhance security monitoring and analytical capabilities.

 ## Lab objectives (Duration: 45 minutes)
 In this lab, you will complete the following tasks: